Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 #subsubsubsection("KDE Implementation")
 To read the keyboard layouts and variants in KDE, kreadconfig6 has to be used.
-Unfortunately there is no library that provides bindings so reading and writing using rust commands was necessary.
-In @kde-get-input-config the command with all its argument can be seen.
+Unfortunately, no library provides bindings so reading and writing using rust commands was necessary.
+In @kde-get-input-config the command with all its arguments can be seen.
 Writing to the kxkbrc file works exactly the same as writing with the only difference of adding the new keyboard layout string as an additional argument and using kwriteconfig6.